 - Open skylight.
 This is basically a hole in the roof.
-The best example of this is the Pantheon in Rome, which is in the shape of an oculus — a must see for travelers.
+The best example of this is the Pantheon in Rome, which is in the shape of an oculus — a must-see for travelers.

 - Fixed skylight.
 A fixed skylight is usually glazed over, meaning it allows light to come through, but you cannot see through it.
 They also do not open.
 These types of skylights are popular on RVs and campers.

 - Operable skylight.
-Better known as a roof window, these skylights can be opened to allow for ventilation, air flow, and maximum amounts of light to stream through.
+Better known as a roof window, these skylights can be opened to allow for ventilation, airflow, and maximum amounts of light to stream through.

 - Retractable skylight.
-Like the name implies, this type of skylight can be opened and closed completely (whereas the operable skylight usually is fixed only on a hinge) for complete viewing of the sky and stars.
+As the name implies, this type of skylight can be opened and closed completely (whereas the operable skylight usually is fixed only on a hinge) for complete viewing of the sky and stars.

 - Allows more natural lighting